Monday, September 6th, 2010

 Garrett and Elizabeth had 13 children and many grandchildren.
 However none carry the name of Murphy today, with the daughters and granddaughter passing on the Murphy line.
 Children are:

-1. Adelaide (or Adaline) Murphy (born 22 November 1867 to about Xmas 1960) married about 1891/1892 at Grants Pass, Oregon to Wallace Close (born May 1867 Ohio to roughly 1906).
+1. Adeline (or Adelaide) Murphy (born 22 November 1867 to 23 December 1960, buried at IOOF Cemetery, Grants Pass, Josephine County, Oregon) married about 1891/1892 at Grants Pass, Oregon to Wallace H. Close (born May 1867 Ohio to 1906, buried same cemetery).
 Before Adelaide was married, she completed teacher’s training at Mankato, Minnesota and taught in the State, before meeting Wallace Close.
 Wallace was a grain buyer in Minnesota and a foreman for a dynamite team building railroad lines.
 He was killed about 1906 in a cave-in while tunneling for a railroad in Oregon.
 Wallace was credited with getting everyone else out alive in the disaster (from Eileen Davis, e-mail 24 June 2002).

 Children of Wallace Close and Adelaide Murphy: